ninakokalj/anonipy-evaluation/README.md

 # PREPARE Anonipy Evaluation

-This project contains scripts for testing and evaluating different models relating to the `anonipy` package, including data anonymization and entity replacement.
+This project contains scripts for testing and evaluating different models relating to the anonipy package, including data anonymization and entity replacement.
+It also includes code for fine-tuning the GLiNER model as well as adapting large language models.

 ## ☑️ Requirements